Beginning Nonprofit Video Production

 10. Clap at beginning (if you’re using a microphone) so that you have a marker to align the audio and video.
 Then relax for 5 seconds before you start speaking.
 This creates a nice pause at the beginning.

 11. Read your script from the teleprompter calmly and carefully—but in a compelling fashion.

 Editing your Video and Audio.
 This is editing for beginners.
 Don’t worry.
 Be happy.

 Upload the video file into Microsoft Movie Maker.
 Upload your audio file from the microphone into Microsoft Movie Maker.

-Align the audio recording with the video recording.
+Align the audio recording with the video recording (you do this with the clap at the beginning).
 Cut out the sections at the beginning and end of the video that aren’t useful.
 If you misspeak in the middle of the video, you can cut that out too.